 The aim of the DiaFocus system is threefold:

-1. To provide a platform that collects information about health-, behavior and emotional habits and status of people with type-2 diabetes.
-The includes sensor-based data collected from smartphone application, and self-reported assessments of wellbeing, emotional distress, and diabetes-related health behavior.
+1. To provide a platform that collects information about the health-, behavior and emotional habits, and status of people with type-2 diabetes.
+The includes sensor-based data gathered from smartphone applications and self-reported assessments of well-being, emotional distress, and diabetes-related health behavior.

-2. To provide an improved communication between people T2DM and their HCP’s during regular consultations with emphasis on psycho-social factors and combination with health data, adapting to the Integrated Personalized Diabetes Management (iPDM) cycle.
+2. To improve communication between people with T2DM and their HCPs during regular consultations, emphasizing psycho-social factors and combination with health data, adapting to the Integrated Personalized Diabetes Management (iPDM) cycle.

 Figure 1 – The landing page of DiaFocus.